 5. In all cases pertaining to church order and discipline, the Elder Board must endeavor to follow Scriptures.

 The Elder Board shall maintain a roll of current Members in good standing.

 The primary purpose of Harbour Shores Church is to exalt the Lord Jesus Christ as set forth in Article II.
-As such, all paid and volunteer positions, and qualifications and performance of duties for such positions, are primarily religious in nature and must be defined in terms consistent with the Statement of Faith, Core Values, and Biblical beliefs of HSC.
+As such, all paid and volunteer positions, and qualifications and performance of duties for such positions, are primarily religious in nature and must be defined in terms consistent with the Statement of Faith, Beliefs and Practices, and Core Values of HSC.
 For purposes of church doctrine, practice, policy, and discipline as it relates to the hiring/appointment or dismissal of an individual in a paid or non-paid position at HSC, our Elder Board is the church’s final interpretive authority on the Bible’s meaning and application.
 Except as otherwise specifically provided in this Constitution, the Elder Board has exclusive authority to dismiss any individual from any paid or unpaid position with HSC.
 Candidates for paid positions at HSC whose function would be to provide spiritual leadership (such as through teaching, shepherding, counseling, music ministry, etc.) are to be interviewed by the Elder Board.
 After evaluation, prayerful deliberation and unanimous affirmation by the Elder Board, the approved person’s name shall be submitted to the Membership of HSC for two consecutive Sundays prior to a vote of confirmation by the Members in accordance with Article X Section E. The requirement for Membership confirmation does not apply to short-term internships, such as summer interns or those not exceeding 90 days.

 A. General Statement